suvadityaroy/Advance-Network-Scanner-Using-Nmap/README.md

 ## Overview

-GoScan is an interactive network scanner client, built in Go (Golang), featuring auto-completion and providing abstraction and automation over Nmap functionalities.
-Originally a small side-project for learning Go, it has evolved into a powerful tool for host discovery, port scanning, and service enumeration.
+Welcome to GoScan, an interactive network scanner client built in Go (Golang).
+Featuring auto-completion, this tool provides abstraction and automation over Nmap functionalities.
+What began as a small side-project for learning Go has transformed into a powerful solution for network professionals.
+GoScan excels in scenarios where time is limited, stealth is not a priority, or in professional engagements, such as Capture The Flag (CTFs), OSCP exams, and more.

 ## Key Features

-- **Auto-completion and Abstraction:** GoScan features auto-completion, providing abstraction and automation over Nmap functionalities.
+- **Auto-completion and Abstraction:** GoScan simplifies the user experience by providing auto-completion, abstracting the complexities of Nmap.

-- **SQLite Database:** Scans maintain their state in an SQLite database, allowing asynchronous results upload even in unstable environments.
+- **SQLite Database:** In unstable environments with unreliable network connectivity, GoScan stands out.
+Scans are stored in an SQLite database, ensuring their state is maintained even if the connection is lost.
+This unique feature allows for asynchronous results upload, enabling data import at different stages without restarting the entire process.

-- **Service Enumeration Integration:** The Service Enumeration phase integrates various tools like EyeWitness, Hydra, and nikto, tailored for specific services.
+- **Service Enumeration Integration:** The Service Enumeration phase is enriched with a collection of tools like EyeWitness, Hydra, and nikto, each tailored to target specific services, enhancing the depth of network assessments.

 ## Installation